NorwoodAndBrixtonFoodbank/nbf-website/docs/supabase.md

 # Supabase

+## Supabase console
+You can access the supabase console at localhost:54323

 ## Tables
 Some tables are managed by us; these are in the public schema.
 Some tables are managed by Supabase, importantly, `auth.users`, which deals with the users table.